acbsp/bonafide.guru/en/contents.rst

 mini revolution in the field of preaching.

-Madhu Pandit prabhu has declared that this is not just a charity but also the fulfillment of Srila Prabhupada’s plan - to conquer the whole world.
+Madhu Pandit prabhu has declared that this is not just a charity but also the fulfillment of |SP|’s plan - to conquer the whole world.
 This program was encouraged by the following letter of Srila
 Prabhupada: